neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 Over its twenty year life, Mutt has gathered 84,000 lines of code and a lot of cruft (messy code and bad habits).
 It's time to sort out the mess and make Mutt robust.
-We have written up the consens among the Neomutt Developers in the [coding style Section](/dev/coding-style).
-You can make of course suggestions to that - but please follow the consens.
+We have written up the consensus among the Neomutt Developers in the [coding style Section](/dev/coding-style).
+You can make of course suggestions to that - but please follow the consensus.
 Otherwise it makes the work very hard.

 Of course, especially refactorings/cleanups of the source code are welcome.
 If you are interested, please talk to us.